artsy/README/events/lunch-and-learn.md

 involves loading a [Zoom.us][] link on your computer and sharing your screen.

 We also ask that we get a recording of the talk (kept internal within Artsy), for colleagues who couldn't attend or want to review your awesome talk later.
-This is done through Zoom.us for you, not setup required.
+This is done through Zoom.us automatically, no additional setup is required.
 We'd like to get a copy of your slides, too.
 Of course, we're happy to send you a copy of the recording.

 **If you don't want to be recorded, no problem**.
 We understand that you might talk and show things that are not for public consumption.
 We will not share anything externally without your express permission.